Tinaroo Dam: Location and features

 After the dam was completed in 1958, there was expected to be another few months before the annual rains to do some final earthworks at the base of the dam, and to clear out the final settlements in the area.
 Unfortunately the rains began earlier than expected and to this day there are still some pieces of large construction equipment under water at the base of the dam wall, because they were not able to be removed in time.

 In 2011 the dam's owner, SunWater, completed improvements that included work on both the main dam wall and the saddle dam.
 The main dam wall was reinforced with the insertion of steel cable anchors within the wall and the addition of a concrete protection slab along the downstream base of the dam wall.
 The height of the saddle dam was increased by 30 cm and filters zones, designed to minimise damage caused by seepage during a flood event, was placed on the downstream face.

 History

 James Mulligan was the first European explorer and prospector to visit the tablelands in 1875.
 The area is now called the Atherton Tablelands after John Atherton who settled at Emerald End Station, at the junction of Emerald Creek and the Barron River.
 It is reported through popular legend that upon discovering alluvial tin at the headwaters of the creek, Atherton shouted "Tin, Harroo!!" to his prospecting mate.

+In 1952, the Tinaroo Dam and Mareeba-Dimbulah Irrigation Scheme was approved by the Queensland Government.
+Construction on the dam was started in 1953 and completed in 1958, at a cost of A$12.666 million.
+When the dam was filled in 1959, the old township of Kulara near Yungaburra went underwater, and all of the residents relocated to Yungaburra and surrounding towns.
+The area around Kulara was among the last to flood when the dam filled.
+However, being on higher ground, the school building was not flooded and became a private residence at 85 Backshall Road (now in Barrine, 17.24420°S 145.58306°E).

+Earlier the area of Danbulla, located on Robson's Creek – which also feeds into the lake, went underwater.
+Most of these residents relocated to the tablelands area as their farms were resumed.